Perturbation-Tolerant Structural Controllability for Linear Systems: Application to SCRP

 \section{Application to SCRP}

-In this section, we show the application of the proposed PTSC in the SCRP.
+In this section, we show the application of the proposed PTSC to the SCRP.
 As mentioned in Section I, the SCRP is to search the smallest perturbations (in terms of matrix norms) with a prescribed structure that result in an uncontrollable system \cite{KarowStructured2009,khare2012computing,bianchin2016observability,johnson2018structured}.
-Given $(A,B)$ in (\ref{plant}) and a perturbation structure $\bar F$ with compatible dimensions, one typical form of SCRP can be formulated as follows in which $||\cdot||_*$ can be the Frobenius norm or $2$-norm.
+Given $(A,B)$ in (\ref{plant}) and a perturbation structure $\bar F$ with compatible dimensions, one typical variant of SCRP can be formulated as follows \cite{bianchin2016observability} in which $||\cdot||_*$ can be the Frobenius norm or $2$-norm.
 In some literature, an additional constraint is that $[\Delta A,\Delta B]$ needs to take real values.
-Problem (\ref{SCR}) is non-convex; even checking its feasibility for a specific perturbation structure is not an easy task.
-Towards this problem, various algorithms have been proposed, most of which rely on iterative techniques and result in suboptimal or approximated solutions \cite{KarowStructured2009,khare2012computing,bianchin2016observability,johnson2018structured}.
-In these algorithms, the iteration terminates after a prescribed threshold is satisfied (see Algorithm 1 of \cite{johnson2018structured} or Algorithm 1 of \cite{bianchin2016observability} for instance), which indicates the feasibility of the SCRP is often a premise by default.

 It is readily seen that PSC of $(A, B)$ w.r.t. $\bar F$ is exactly the feasibility condition for Problem (\ref{SCR}).
-As this property is generic for $(A,B)\in {\bf CS}(\bar A, \bar B)$, PSSC can provide some feasibility condition for Problem (\ref{SCR}) from a generic view.
+As this property is generic for $(A,B)\in {\bf CS}(\bar A, \bar B)$, {\emph{PSSC can provide some feasibility condition for Problem (\ref{SCR}) from a generic view}}.
 To be specific, before looking at the exact parameters of the original system and implementing any numerical algorithms on the associated SCRP, we can check whether the corresponding structured system is PTSC w.r.t. the perturbation structure.
 If the answer is yes, then with probability $1$, there exist no numerical perturbations with the prescribed structure for which the corresponding perturbed system is uncontrollable; otherwise, with probability $1$, such a structured (complex-valued) numerical perturbation exists.
 In particular, for the single-input system, if the corresponding structured system is PTSC w.r.t. the perturbation structure, provided the original system is controllable, the associated SCRP is immediately infeasible.
-Furthermore, when $(\Delta A, \Delta B)$ is restricted to be real-valued, PSSC is a necessary condition for feasibility of the associated SCRP for almost all real-valued realizations in ${\bf CS}(\bar A, \bar B)$ (see also Section \ref{sec_gener}).
+Furthermore, when $(\Delta A, \Delta B)$ is restricted to be real-valued, PSSC is a necessary condition for feasibility of the associated SCRP for almost all real-valued realizations in ${\bf CS}(\bar A, \bar B)$ (see Section \ref{sec_gener}).